RedisLabs/engineering-blog/content/posts/replacing-the-redisgraph-parser.md

 Since its inception, RedisGraph used [Flex](https://github.com/westes/flex) and [Lemon](https://www.sqlite.org/lemon.html) (a yacc-like parser generator developed by the SQLite team) to build its query parser.
 We maintained our own grammar, extending it to accommodate new features as we wrote them.
 Flex and Lemon are marvelous and valuable tools, but looking back, my take on our initial do-everything-ourselves approach is best captured by Douglas Adams:

-> In the beginning the Universe was created.This has made a lot of people very angry and been widely regarded as a bad move.
+> In the beginning the Universe was created.
+This has made a lot of people very angry and been widely regarded as a bad move.

 [59 commits, ~20,000 modified lines](https://github.com/RedisGraph/RedisGraph/pull/488), and a few months later, we've paid back a solid amount of technical debt and learned a few things along the way!
-RedisGraph queries are fully converted to ASTs by [libcypher-parser](https://github.com/cleishm/libcypher-parser), an Apache-licensed project authored and maintained over the past 4 years by Chris Leishman (on [Twitter](https://twitter.com/cleishm) and [Github](https://github.com/cleishm/) as cleishm).
+RedisGraph queries are fully converted to ASTs by [libcypher-parser](https://github.com/cleishm/libcypher-parser), an Apache-licensed project authored and maintained over the past four years by Chris Leishman (on [Twitter](https://twitter.com/cleishm) and [Github](https://github.com/cleishm/) as cleishm).

 ## When to repay technical debt